ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/reference/security/write-protection/index.md

     *    Run `wp disable` on the [Cr50 console].

-If you don't want to go through the CCD open process or don't have a [suzyQ], you can open the case and remove the battery to disable hardware write protect.
+If you don't want to go through the CCD open process or don't have a [suzyQ], you may be able to open the case and remove the battery to disable hardware write protect.
+For newer devices just removing the battery may not be enough, see also the [guide for firmware unlock on 2023+ devices].
 *   Disassemble the device, locate the battery connector, remove the battery connector from the PCB to disconnect the battery.
 *   Reassemble the device, insert the original OEM charger (necessary since the